 In addition to the reasoned argument evaluation of the illustrative access road alternatives presented above, the study team undertook an arithmetic evaluation of the access road alternatives.
-These evaluations are documented in the Generation and Assessment of Illustrative Alternatives Report (November 2005) (refer to List of Supporting Documents).
-In these evaluations, the results of the Canadian study team were consistent with those of the public weighting scenario in every evaluation, i.e. the highest ranking access road segment identified by the study team weighting scenario was also the highest ranking access road segment as identified by the public weighting scenario in every evaluation.
+These evaluations are documented in the Generation and Assessment of Illustrative Alternatives Report (November 2005).
+In these evaluations, the results of the Canadian study team were consistent with those of the public weighting scenario in every evaluation, i.e., the highest ranking access road segment identified by the study team weighting scenario was also the highest ranking access road segment as identified by the public weighting scenario in every evaluation.